iykyk-aft/auros-acl-demo/README.md

 # Anti-Corruption Layer (ACL)

-Short, optimized demo of a self-service ACL in front of PostgreSQL.
-No Helm.
+This is a demo of a self-service ACL in front of PostgreSQL.
 Includes:
 - Minimal Flask API that reads Config-as-Code (YAML) and exposes REST endpoints.
 - Kustomize-only Kubernetes manifests.
 - Local GitOps/CI monitor that watches commits on `main` and reconciles the cluster.